High-Density Housing: Making Urban Living Affordable [2023]

 Positive Impacts

-1. Increased housing supply: High-density housing maximizes the use of a given plot of land, allowing for more housing units to be built.
+1. Increased housing supply: High-density housing maximizes the use of a given plot of land, allowing for more units to be built.

 Negative Impacts